microsoft/YamUI/src/components/Image/Image.md

 <div>
   <Paragraph>
-    The <strong>imageFit: cover</strong> option can be used to nicely fill the desired image area while hiding any overflow.
+    The <Strong>imageFit: cover</Strong> option can be used to nicely fill the desired image area while hiding any overflow.
   </Paragraph>
   <Image
     source={yammerLogo}